unbxd/autosuggest/README.md

     ```
 - **onCartClick** : this function will be called when a user clicks on Add-to-cart button.
 The arguments will be same as **onItemSelect** but it includes quantity and uniqueId of the product.
 - **hbsHelpers**: needs to be a function.
 Add custom handlebar helpers here
 - **inFields** : This is an object with 2 properties.
-The first is **count** which is useful to adjust the number of IN-FEIDLS shown to user and the second is **fields** which is useful in adjusting what kind of values are shown in secondary level *in-suggestions*.
+The first is **count** which is useful to adjust the number of IN-FIELDS shown to user and the second is **fields** which is useful in adjusting what kind of values are shown in secondary level *in-suggestions*.

     ```javascript
     ,inFields:{